norse/norse/README.md

 * [Christian Pehle](https://www.kip.uni-heidelberg.de/people/10110) (@GitHub [cpehle](https://github.com/cpehle/)), PostDoc at University of Heidelberg, Germany.
 * [Jens E. Pedersen](https://www.kth.se/profile/jeped) (@GitHub [jegp](https://github.com/jegp/)), doctoral student at KTH Royal Institute of Technology, Sweden.

 More information about Norse can be found [in our documentation](https://norse.github.io/norse/about.html).
-The research has received funding from the EC Horizon 2020 Framework Programme under Grant Agreements 785907 and 945539 (HBP).
+The research has received funding from the EC Horizon 2020 Framework Programme under Grant Agreements 785907 and 945539 (HBP) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Fundation) under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).

 ## 7. Citation